dmkfasi/mk/README.md

 I actually messed up this a little bit.
 The initial idea was to re-create original schematics from official arcade game manual.
 I started with freeware verions of EAGLE, but then moved to KiCAD as an opensource alternative tool with no restrictions to the board size.
-I have completed Sound Board only so far and not never finished board layout due to high load of discrete components.
+I have completed Sound Board only so far but never finished board layout due to high load of discrete components.

 Other folders contains:
 Arcade Cabinet - few FreeCAD drafts about the cabinet itself,